kgateway-dev/kgateway/docs/dev/README.md

   For this reason, a standard Gloo deployment contains one or more "importers", or controllers which programatically generate and write these CRDs to provide simpler, use-case specific APIs such as API Gateway and Ingress.
 [Sqoop](https://sqoop.solo.io/) is an advanced importer which creates routing configuration for Gloo from [**GraphQL Schemas**](https://graphql.org/).

-  The following tutorial provide a brief example utilizing this lower-level Proxy API to build a controller to automatically configure Gloo without any user interaction.
+  [Click here for a tutorial providing a simple example utilizing this lower-level Proxy API](example-proxy-controller.md).
+This tutorial will walk you through building a Kubernetes controller to automatically configure Gloo without any user interaction]().

 * **Upstreams** represent destinations for routing requests in Gloo.
 Routes in Gloo specify one or more Upstreams (by name) as their destination.
 Upstreams have a `type` which is provided in their `upstreamSpec` field.
 Each type of upstream corresponds to an **Upstream Plugin**, which tells Gloo how to translate upstreams of that type to Envoy clusters.
 When a route is declared for an upstream, Gloo invokes the corresponding plugin for that type